/images/resources/tutorials/advanced/custom-dcr-validation/advanced-dcr-validation-header.png

 Overview

-The Open Banking Brazil (AKA Open Banking Brasil or OBB) ecosystem provides a central repository, the directory for accredited and trusted clients as well as authorization servers.
+The Open Banking Brazil (AKA Open Banking Brazil or OBB) ecosystem provides a central repository, the directory for accredited and trusted clients as well as authorization servers.
 Registered clients can then retrieve a signed software statement from the directory, aka the software statement assertion (SSA), a signed JWT.
 In accordance with the Open Banking Brazil Dynamic Client Registration Profile the client includes this token in the Dynamic Client Registration request and authenticates using Mutual TLS.
 The Authorization Server is obliged to verify the software statement assertion according to the specification.

 Open Banking Brazil DCR Request